Short summary :

 - O God, make me aware of the aspects that inﬂate my ego.

-- O God, place me in the company of such individuals and create incidents in my life that will help to reduce my ego.
+- O God, please create incidents in my life and place me in the company of individuals that will help to reduce my ego.

 - O God, please help me to accept any feedback or mistakes which others are making me aware of.